Early Life and Education

 Sid Richardson Bass was born on April 9, 1942, in Fort Worth, Texas.
-His father, Perry Richardson Bass, built an oil fortune with his uncle, Sid W. Richardson.
-Sid Bass graduated from Yale University in 1965 and earned a degree from the Stanford Graduate School of Business.
+He is the eldest of four brothers.
+His father, Perry Richardson Bass, built a substantial fortune in the oil business with his uncle, Sid W. Richardson.
+Bass attended Yale University, graduating in 1965, and later earned an MBA from Stanford Graduate School of Business in 1968.

 Rise to Success